onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "People never leave a sinking ship until they see the lights of another ship approaching." - [R. Buckminster Fuller](https://www.azquotes.com/quote/1123416)

+> "We consider a startup society to be a new community built internet-first, premised on a societal critique of its parent community, and founded for the purpose of addressing that specific societal problem in an opt-in way – namely, by recruiting people online to voluntarily form an alternative society that shows a better way." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/the-one-commandment#:~:text=we%20consider%20a,a%20better%20way.)

 > "In order to change an existing paradigm you do not struggle to try and change the problematic model.
 You create a new model and make the old one obsolete." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/35623-in-order-to-change-an-existing-paradigm-you-do-not)

 > "We live in capitalism.
 Its power seems inescapable.
 So did the divine right of kings.
 Any human power can be resisted and changed by human beings.
 Resistance and change often begin in art, and very often in our art, the art of words." - [Ursula K. Le Guin](https://www.goodreads.com/quotes/3238058-we-live-in-capitalism-its-power-seems-inescapable-so-did)